twixt7-sys/Coordinate-based-Weather-API-Project/README.md

 # Weather Dashboard

-A simple web application to search, save, and view weather data using the [Open-Meteo API](https://open-meteo.com/), with data storage in MySQL and backend support in both PHP and Flask.
+A simple web application to search, save, and view weather data using the [Open-Meteo API](https://open-meteo.com/), with data storage in MySQL and backend support in Flask.

 ---